Discover How to Propagate Aloe Vera from Pups easily and How to Force it to Grow More Pups in this informative post.

-- Take a small to a medium-sized pot with drainage holes, and fill it with some well-draining potting mix.
+- Take a small to medium-sized pot with drainage holes, and fill it with some well-draining potting mix.

 - Make a hole in the center of the soil and plant the pup.
-Fix it properly in the place by tapping the growing medium gently around it.
+Fix it properly in place by tapping the growing medium gently around it.

 Taking Care of Aloe Vera Pups

 Remember that overwatering can lead to root rot, so water the pups only when the growing medium feels dry to touch at the top.
 Make sure to keep the plant away from direct sunlight in this phase.

 You don’t have to feed the plant at this stage.
 Wait until the new plant gets established and develops more roots.
 Till then, provide bright and indirect light, and soon you will see new growth.